Key Findings for Indian Investors Choosing the UK

 Financing Your Property Investment in the UK From India

-In terms of securing finance for a UK property, while many British high-street banks will have reduced products for overseas investors, you still have the option of visiting professional lenders.
-Trusted specialist lenders tend to have a wider outlook than mainstream organisations, offering better interest rates and more favourable terms.
-For Buy-to-Let property purchases, this will be the most common method of financing for investors.
+There are several options available to overseas investors that want to secure finance for a UK property.
+Many British high-street banks will have reduced products for this type of mortgage, demonstrating the importance of working with a professional lender.
+These trusted lenders will tend to have a wider outlook than most mainstream organisations, delivering better rates and better terms.
+If you’re a Buy-to-Let investor, this will be the most common method of financing.

-Enquiries into the UK from Asia for expat mortgages have increased over the last couple of years, again, mainly from Hong Kong where property prices are some of the most unaffordable in the world.
-Skipton International saw a 65% rise in BTL mortgages from Hong Kong investors in 2018 when compared to 2016.
+Enquiries into the UK from Asia for expat mortgages have recently increased.
+Driven by a particularly unaffordable Hong Kong market, where prices are some of the highest in the world, Skipton International has seen a 65% rise in BTL mortgages from Hong Kong investors in 2018 compared to 2016.

 How has Brexit effected UK Real Estate?